nspyre-org/nspyre/docs/contributing.rst

            The return value.
 True for success, False otherwise.
        """

-*Type hints* are the annotations appending the function declaration ``(param1: int, param2: str) -> bool``.
+*Type hints* are the annotations appending the function declaration and look like this: ``(param1: int, param2: str) -> bool``.
 Unlike a static programming language, Python neither requires these type declarations nor does it use them to do runtime type checking.
-The benefit to putting this information outside the docstrings is to increase readability of docstrings while also making both static analysis and refactoring easier.
+The benefit to putting this information outside the docstrings is to increase readability of docstrings, while also making both static analysis and refactoring easier.

-A few other changes:
+A few other guidelines:

 * Line-length can exceed 79 characters, to 100, when convenient.
-* Always use single-quoted strings (e.g. ``'#single-quote'``), unless a single-quote occurs within the string.
+* Always use single-quoted strings (e.g. ``'#single-quote'``), unless a single-quote occurs within the string; escaping ``\'`` may be sensible as well.

 All functions, methods, and classes are to contain docstrings.
 Object data model methods (e.g. ``__repr__``) are typically the exception to this rule.